blockchain-etl/ethereum-etl/docs/commands.md

 Read [Differences between geth and parity traces.csv](schema.md#differences-between-geth-and-parity-tracescsv)

-The API used in this command is not supported by Infura, so you will need a local Geth archive node (`geth --gcmode archive --syncmode full --ipcapi debug`).
+The API used in this command is not supported by Infura, so you will need a local Geth archive node (`geth --gcmode archive --syncmode full`).
 When using rpc, add `--rpc --rpcapi debug` options.

 ```bash